shevachr/VideoAnalyzingPythonScripts/README.md

-Minimal DTS diff (in ms)  33.32, attained at frame 17 Minimal PTS diff (in ms)  33.32, attained at frame 17 Maximal DTS diff (in ms)  40.00, attained at frame 0
+Minimal DTS diff (in ms)  33.32, attained at frame 17

+Minimal PTS diff (in ms)  33.32, attained at frame 17

+Maximal DTS diff (in ms)  40.00, attained at frame 0

 Number of Frames        900
 Video Size in bytes     17415224

+3) Get Picture Statistics From HEVC/H.264 Elementary Stream

+HEVC Case:

+The script GetPictureStatsHevc.py gathers and prints frame starts and offsets (in hex) as well as frame types.

+Usage:

+-i    input hevc file

+-n    maximal number of frames to process, if 0 then the whole file processed, (default 0)

+Example [print 10 frames]
+       python GetPictureStatsHevc.py  -i test.h265 -n 10

+idr                        0            f8

+pb                        f8            3f

+pb                       137            38

+pb                       16f            38

+pb                       1a7           4b0

+pb                       657           28d

+pb                       8e4           18c

+pb                       a70           201

+pb                       c71           dd2

+pb                      1a43             0

+Notes:

+the first column is frame type: IDR, BLA, RASL, RADL or 'pb' (meaning regular frame of type TRAIL).

+the second column is frame start offset in hex.

+the third column is frame size (in hex).
+An attentive reader might notice that the size of the last frame is 0.
+It's not a bug, in order to get the size of the 10th frame we need process 11 frames but we constraint the script to proceed only 10 frames.

+H264 Case:

+The script GetPictureStatsH264.py gathers and prints frame starts and offsets (in hex) as well as frame types of h264 elementary stream.

+Usage:

+-i    input h264 file

+-n    maximal number of frames to process, if 0 then the whole file processed, (default 0)

+Example [print 10 frames]

+python GetPictureStatsH264.py -i crowd_qsv.h264 -n 10

+idr 0                8e1ad

+pb 8e1ad        53618

+pb e17c5        1a2d4

+pb fba99        eb02

+pb 10a59b     e82d

+pb 118dc8     2e4bd

+pb 147285    d33e

+pb 1545c3    69b3

+pb 15af76     7015

+pb 161f8b      // if '-n' is applied then the last frame size is omitted

+Notes:
+the first column is frame type: 'idr' or 'pb' (meaning P, B or non-IDR  I-frames). the second column is frame start offset in hex. the third column is frame size (in hex).